FAQ: Caching in AM

 - Q. How long is the Certificate Revocation List (CRL) held in the cache?

 Tuning recommendations are environment specific and are outside the scope of ForgeRock support; if you want more tailored advice, consider engaging Deployment Support Services.

-See Cache Settings for further information about these properties and other cache-related properties, including time-based expiration.
-This guide also provides steps for setting these advanced properties in console.
+See Cache settings for further information about these properties and other cache-related properties, including time-based expiration.
+This guide also provides steps for setting these advanced properties in the AM admin UI.

 You can set these properties to true or false using the update-server-cfg command.
 For example, the following command enables caching for the user data store only:

 - AM 7 and later: $ ./ssoadm update-server-cfg -s default -u uid=amAdmin,ou=People,dc=am,dc=forgerock,dc=org -f pwd.txt -a com.iplanet.am.sdk.caching.enabled=false com.sun.identity.idm.cache.enabled=true com.sun.identity.sm.cache.enabled=false